-On the day on installation Supersonic will connect some wireless devices and hardwired devices to ensure that the router is functioning correctly.
+On the day of installation, supersonic will connect some wireless devices and hardwired devices to ensure that the router is functioning correctly.
 Should you wish to connect additional devices after the installation, we will assist telephonically to set up a device.
-Should you still experience difficulties connecting the devices, we would recommend connecting the vendor that supplied the device, or an IT service provider to assist you.
+Should you still experience difficulties connecting the devices, we would recommend contacting the vendor that supplied the device, or that you get an IT service provider to assist you.

 We’ve made it so easy.

-You can upgrade or downgrade at any time and it will be effective the following billing month.
-Just log on to our handy app, or give us a call and we’ll help you through the process.
+You can upgrade or downgrade at any time and it will be effective by the following billing month.
+Just give us a call and we’ll help you through the process.

-Yes month to month.
-If you cancel, a pro-rated claw-back charge may apply.
+Yes, the contract works on a month-to-month basis.
+If you cancel, a pro-rated clawback charge may apply.

 Yes, a pro-rated claw-back charge may apply and the equipment will become yours

-Yes, you may, as long as it is a broadband wireless router with a WAN port.
-We will also configure your router at no additional cost provided it’s done at the same time as the installation.
+Yes, you may, as long as it’s a broadband wireless router with a WAN port.
+We will also configure your router at no additional cost, provided it’s done at the same time as the installation.

 Generally, yes.
 The router needs to have a WAN (non-ADSL) port to connect to the fibre CPE.
 We can always confirm at the time of installation.